 National Research Support Project Review Committee.
-The ESCOP National Research Support Project (NRSP) Review Committee is charged with establishing criteria for annual review of NRSPs and for review of proposals for revised or new NRSPs; annually reviewing progress and budget for existing NRSPs; developing and overseeing the process of review of proposals for revised and new NRSPs including selection of reviewers, establishment of protocols for the review, and development of the specific charges to the review panel; recommending to ESS the establishment of new NRSPs, continuation of revised NRSPs and continuation of existing NRSPs; advocating for the NRSP system by assuring a documentation system is in place including development of impact analysis; and assuring that the NRSP portfolio is monitored and is responsive to research support needs identified by ESCOP or the NRSP Review Committee.
-The NRSP Review Committee shall be subject to all procedures and policies as identified in the NRSP Guidelines adopted by the ESS January 2003, and as subsequently modified.
+The ESCOP National Research Support Project (NRSP) Review Committee (NRSP RC) is charged with establishing criteria for annual review of NRSPs and for review of proposals for revised or new NRSPs; annually reviewing progress and budget for existing NRSPs; developing and overseeing the process of review of proposals for revised and new NRSPs including selection of reviewers, establishment of protocols for the review, and development of the specific charges to the review panel; recommending to ESS the establishment of new NRSPs, continuation of revised NRSPs and continuation of existing NRSPs; advocating for the NRSP system by assuring a documentation system is in place including development of impact analysis; and assuring that the NRSP portfolio is monitored and is responsive to research support needs identified by ESCOP or the NRSP RC.
+The NRSP RC shall be subject to all procedures and policies in the current NRSP Guidelines.
+The Chair of this committee serves a two-year term and rotates among the four regions in the following order: NCRA, WAAESD, NERA, and SAAESD.

-The membership of the NRSP Review Committee is as follows:: One representative from each of the four SAES regions who is a current or past member of a multistate review committee, appointed by the regional association chair and one from the ARD region, appointed by the ARD chair.
+The membership of the NRSP RC is comprised of (members are voting unless indicated otherwise): One representative from each of the four SAES regions appointed by the regional association chair and one from the ARD region, appointed by the ARD Chair

+Two EDs (in rotation) one to serve as Executive Vice-Chair and one as member (ex-officio)

-One representative from Extension appointed by the ESCOP Chair following the recommendation of the ECOP Chair.
+One representative from Extension appointed by the ESCOP Chair following the recommendation of the ECOP Chair

-One representative from NIFA, preferably a National Program Leader, following the recommendation of the NIFA Director.
+One representative from NIFA following the recommendation of the NIFA Director

-One stakeholder representative, possibly a CARET representative, appointed by the ESCOP Chair.
+One stakeholder representative, possibly a CARET representative, appointed by the ESCOP Chair

-The Chair of this committee serves a two year term and rotates among the four regions in the following order: NCRA, WAAESD, NERA, and SAAESD.

-Executive Committee.
-The ESCOP Executive Committee is charged with assisting the Chair on actions needed between regular meetings of ESCOP.
-This includes, but is not limited to, handling the continuing business of ESCOP and ESS; attending to all organization and policy matters with APLU, agencies of the federal government, farm (commodity and agribusiness) organizations and groups; assessing the goals and purposes of the organization on a continuing basis; recommending changes in the structure and organization of ESCOP to meet changing societal needs and the needs of the Section; assuring that appropriate lines of communication are identified and effectively implemented and maintained; serving as the nominations committee for the ESS and identifying expertise among stakeholders and within the Section for possible service in various roles (e.g., advisory groups).

-The membership of the Executive Committee is as follows:
+Science and Technology Committee.
+The ESCOP Science and Technology Committee (STC) is charged with promoting and enhancing science and technology in the Land-grant university system.
+The committee will assist ESCOP to identify future directions, and anticipate and respond to research needs and opportunities for funding.
+The committee will assist in linking science and technology programs to multistate and national research programs.
+The committee will recommend how ESCOP will respond to reports, recommendations, and planning documents from the national science community.
+This committee will provide guidance to ESCOP strategic planning and priority setting.

+Lastly, the STC serves as the review team for the ESS Award for Excellence in Multistate Research making a recommendation to the ESCOP EC which provides final approval.

+The Science and Technology Committee is comprised of (members are voting unless indicated otherwise):

 Chair

-Chair-elect

-Executive vice-chair (ED within the chair's region)

-Immediate past chair

-Senior ESCOP representative from each region (5)

-Representative to APLU BAA Policy Board of Directors

-Regional EDs (5) (Note that one of these persons serves as Executive vice-chair)

-Chair, ESCOP Budget and Legislative Committee

-Chair, ESCOP Communications and Marketing Committee

-Chair, ESCOP

-Science and Technology Committee

-Liaison representatives from NIFA (Director), APLU (Vice President, Food, Agriculture & Natural Resources), CARET, and the advocacy organization(s).

-The Chair's Advisory Committee.
-The Chair’s Advisory Committee meets frequently with the ESCOP Chair to offer advice and counsel on current and emerging problems and opportunities.
-This subcommittee meets at the request of the ESCOP Chair.

-Members of the Chair’s Advisory Committee include:

-ESCOP Chair,

-ESCOP Chair-Elect,

-ESCOP Past-Chair,

-EDs of the five regional associations,
+Two representatives from each of the five SAES/ARD regions, one serves as Vice-Chair

+One ED (non-voting) to serve as Executive Vice-Chair

+Non-voting liaison and ex-officio representatives from the following organizations:

+ARS

+ERS

+NIFA

+Chair of the National Integrated Pest Management Committee (NIPMCC)

-Chairs of the ESCOP Core Committees.
+Chair of the Social Sciences Subcommittee (SSSC)

-The ESCOP Chair may invite other liaison representatives to participate as needed.
+Other organizations including OSTP, other COPs and other federal agencies as appropriate (i.e., NASA, EPA, DOE)

 ESCOP Subcommittees